-Badrinath Temple opens its doors for devotees on the 28th April 2020.
-The doors will get closed on 30th November 2020.
-Each year the opening dates of the temple kapats are fixed on Basant Panchami while the closing dates are decided on Vijayadashami.
+Badrinath Temple opens its doors for devotees in April/May every year and gets closed in October/November.
+Each year the opening dates of the temple kapats are fixed on Basant Panchami while the closing dates are decided on Vijaya Dashami.

-The holy shrine of Lord Badri in Uttarakhand remains open for six months in a year.
-The location deep in the mountains of Uttarakhand makes it inaccessible in the winter season.
-With the start of summer, the routes open up.
-On the auspicious occasion the temple brings back the Lord Badrinath and the other deities who spend their winters at Joshimath.
+The holy shrine of Lord Badri in Uttarakhand remains open for six months a year.
+Badrinath Temple is located deep in the mountains of Uttarakhand and the region receives heavy snowfall, which makes it inaccessible in the winter season.
+On the auspicious occasion, the idol of the Lord Badri brings back to the Badrinath who spend their winters at Joshimath.

 Places to visit in and around Badrinath Temple